JackAndStephsWorkshop/toggleSlot/README.md

 ## Description

-This repository contains the KiCad symbol and footprint libraries for toggleSlot:
+This repository contained the KiCad symbol and footprint libraries for toggleSlot:

 Symbol library: toggleSlot.kicad_sym